unavi-xyz/wired-protocol/networking/README.md

 ## World Hosting

 Worlds within The Wired are hosted by a dedicated [host server](./host).
 This server handles multiplayer functionality for the world, connecting clients together and acting as a relay for messages.

+## Home Server

+Each user has a [home server](./home) that they are registered on.
+This server is used to store user content and provide authentication for the user.